 Up to this point, I was already a “yuge” fan of Trump Ferry Point, but the final three holes really put this course over the top.
-It all begins with the fantastic 437 yard par 4 16th.
-Running downhill (and downwind) towards the East River, this is one of the most beautiful holes I’ve played.
-Mounds of fescue line both sides of this fairway and a small pond lines the right side beginning at 290 yards.
+It begins with the fantastic 437 yard par 4 16th, my favorite hole on the course.
+Running downhill (and usually downwind) towards the East River, this is one of the most beautiful holes I’ve played.
+Mounds of fescue line both sides of the fairway and a small pond lines the right side beginning at 290 yards.
 This green plays hard back-to-front with a bunker short right.

 At only 142 yards, you’d expect the par 3 17th to be one of the easier holes on the course.
 With your back to the East River, however, the wind was howling so hard that no one in our foursome was able to reach the green with 4-iron.
 This large two-tiered green runs back-left-to-front right and is guarded by bunkers to the left, right, and long.
 Water runs down the right side of the hole but shouldn’t be in play.